HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install_vss_writer.md

  !! **The new integration is only available on Windows leveraging the VSS Writer interface** !!

 Starting with Domino 12.0.2 the new **VSS Writer implementation** is the recommended backup integration.
-Backup no integration scripts are required for applications supporting VSS snapshots on Windows.
+For backup no integration scripts are required supporting VSS snapshots on Windows.
 Restore operations still require to mount snapshots to the Domino server.
 The following document describes a simplified restore integration for Domino in combination with Veeam.
 This integration is a reference implementation, which might be adopted for other integrations.